Vasek-gh/vscode-create/docs/main.md

 todo

-### Templates

-The handlebars library is used for templates

 ## Configuration

 Configuration is done in the [standard way](https://code.visualstudio.com/docs/configure/settings) for VS Code.
 Below are all possible settings of this extension: